mikependon/RepoDB/RepoDb.Docs/reporting-an-issue.md

 - We will answer you directly in StackOverlow.
 - We will not report the issue on our GitHub page.

-> The questions or bugs issued at [StackOverflow](https://stackoverflow.com/search?q=RepoDb) is not tracked from our history.
+Please be noted that, the questions or bugs issued at [StackOverflow](https://stackoverflow.com/search?q=RepoDb) is not tracked from our history.
 We recommend that you file an issue directly to our [GitHub](https://github.com/mikependon/RepoDb/issues) page.